- Open for application

 Please note that the form may be changed.
 The copy should not be posted.

 The applications are assessed by the Swedish Literature Exchange team.
 Each application is assessed individually as well as being weighed up against other applications and grant allocations as a whole.
-Decisions will be taken by the Director general up to six weeks after the application deadline and communicated to you by e-mail.
+Decisions will be taken by the Swedish Arts Council up to six weeks after the application deadline and communicated to you by e-mail.
 There is no appeal against the decision.

 Your application is assessed according to the quality of the project proposed and its ability to reach a wide audience.
 The introduction of first time authors and contemporary authorships are prioritised, as are children’s and young adult literature, poetry and drama.